Arcane Astral Aeons

-Arcane Astral Aeons is the ninth studio album by Norwegian gothic metal band Sirenia.
+Arcane Astral Aeons is the ninth studio album by the Norwegian gothic metal band Sirenia.
 It was released on 26 October 2018 through Napalm Records.

 A lyric video was made for the single "Love Like Cyanide" released on 21 September 2018.
-The song features a guest appearance by Yannis Papadopoulos from Finnish band Beast In Black.
+The song features a guest appearance by Yannis Papadopoulos from Finnish band Beast in Black.
 On October 12, "Into the Night" was released as the second single along followed by a music video on October 19.
 Both videos were directed by Swedish filmmaker and musician Owe Lingvall.

 Background

 Arcane Astral Aeons was composed by Morten Veland at the beginning of 2018, during the break of an intense North American tour that Sirenia finished in April.